jst-build/jst/doc/concepts/rules.md

    non-empty list of strings.
 The 0'th element of that list will also be the program to be executed.

+ - `"label"` An optional label that describes the build task in a human-readable, concise manner, e.g., `Compiling xyz.cpp` or `Running test xyz`.
+It is not part of the action definition, but only used in dynamic progress reporting, which constantly displays the tasks that are executed during the build process.
+Due to space limitations in the progress report, the label might be cropped after a certain amount of characters.
+This field is optional and defaults to `null`, in which case a generic label is used in progress reporting.

  - `"cwd"` The directory inside the action root to change to before executing the command.
 The directory has to be given as a string decribing a non-upwards relative path.
 This field is optional